lintool/clueweb/README.md

 Since no relevance judgments are available for ClueWeb12, we report the overlap in document ids among the top 10 / top 1000 ranked documents for each query between our baseline and the organizer ql baseline [results-catA.txt](https://github.com/trec-web/trec-web-2013/blob/master/data/runs/baselines/2013/ql/results-cata.txt).
 The Perl script to compute the overlap is [available as well](https://github.com/chauff/clueweb/blob/master/scripts/computeOverlap.pl).

-The organizer's baseline was run with Krovetz stemming, so we expect our Porter-based to have higher overlap than the `standard` run.
+The organizer's baseline was run with Krovetz stemming, so we expect the Porter-based run to have higher overlap than the `standard` run.
 This is indeed the case.
 The few 0% queries can be explained by the different tokenization, HTML parsing and the different stemming approaches (Porter is more agressive than Krovetz).

 | Query | Standard Top 10 | Standard Top 1000| Porter Top 10| Porter Top 1000|
 |----|----|----|----|----|